leggetth/Thesis/README.md

 # Thesis
-Scripts used for my Thesis.
+These are the various scripts used for my Thesis on "Genetic Algorithm Stream Cipher Key Generation Using NIST Functions".